ValueinValuein

 No token required

-Paste this in your terminal — the sample tier returns real S&P500 data without authentication.
+Paste this in your terminal — the free tier returns real S&P500 data without authentication.

 Inputs